 In addition to the course team, I felt my fellow students bonded well and supported each other during the early stages of the degree.
 It helped that we all felt apprehensive about the process and it was useful to discuss issues with my peers.
 Of course, my supervisory team were key to the process and my principal supervisor was always approachable and available (even just to bounce ideas of!).

-I would whole-heartedly recommend the Doctorate in Education at University of East Anglia.
+I would whole-heartedly recommend the Doctor of Education at University of East Anglia.
 I think that the university motto ‘Do Different’ is particularly apt for this course, I felt actively encouraged to think and do differently!

 I studied mathematics in the University of Thessaloniki, Greece and graduated in 1977.
 I have been a teacher of mathematics in the state secondary education schools of Greece since 1982.
 Since then, I have obtained a Master of Science degree in the didactic of mathematics and was appointed as a school counsellor (supervisor) of mathematics in the prefectures of Heraklion and Lassithi in Crete.